-RAWALPINDI: More rains are expected in the country from March 28, which are likely to continue till March 31.
+RAWALPINDI: More rains are expected in various parts of the country from Wednesday (today).